1. Advancing Healthcare Quality and Patient Safety

-Monitor and report progress on efforts to improve quality of care and patient safety.
+PatientCareLink (PCL) assists participating healthcare organizations to monitor and report progress on their efforts to continuously improve quality of care and patient safety.

 3. Making Healthcare Data and Performance Measures Transparent and Publicly Available

-Hospitals and home care agencies have committed to a common framework of measurement and data reporting.
-Hospitals have been publicly reporting as many as seven of the same nursing-sensitive, evidence-based measures selected from the National Quality Forum, including "worked hours per patient day" (WHPPD).
+PCL-participating hospitals and home care agencies are committed to a common framework to assess and report healthcare quality.
+Hospitals have been publicly reporting the same nursing-sensitive, evidence-based measures selected from the National Quality Forum (NQF) since 2007.

-Forge partnerships among healthcare organizations and with leaders of business, government, consumer groups, and others to promote access to high-quality, safe care for all.
+The PCL initiative supports and encourages partnerships among healthcare organizations and leaders of business, government, consumer groups, and others to promote access to high-quality, safe care.
 Such efforts include expanding health insurance coverage, sustaining the capacity of the healthcare system to deliver care, and identifying ways to assist providers of care to obtain and deploy new technologies to advance patient safety.

-5. Promoting a Safe, Respectful and Supportive Working Environment
+5. Promoting Development/Advancement of the Healthcare Workforce in a Safe, Respectful and Supportive Work Environment

-Monitor progress of efforts to improve the work environment.
+Our sponsors and participants support legislation and guidelines to promote workplace safety efforts and protect all patients and hospital, home health, and other provider employees from workplace violence.
+Participating caregivers monitor progress of efforts to improve the work environment.
 Examples of such 'practice environment assessments' include surveying caregivers and measuring improvement over time on specific employee satisfaction endeavors.
-These also include feasible alternatives to mandatory overtime and identification of ways to manage patient care without its use.